-'Hyperpigmentation can be treated very easily and quickly in clinic,' says Nilam Holmes, skin specialist and founder of Dermaspa.
-'Treatments such as IPL, skin peels and micro-needling are all very effective in reducing hyperpigmentation.
-I have found I can clear hyperpigmentation by at least 90% within two treatments using theLumeccasystem.
-Results can be permanent too if the clients protect themselves from future sun damage.
+"Hyperpigmentation can be treated very easily and quickly in clinic," says Nilam.
+"Treatments such as IPL, facial peels and microneedling are all very effective in reducing hyperpigmentation.
+I have found I can clear hyperpigmentation by at least 90% within two treatments using the Lumecca system" (find about more about Lumecca in our tweakments guide).
+"Results can be permanent too if the clients protect themselves from future sun damage."

-It is more difficult to treat hyperpigmentation in darker skin tones that produce so much more melanin.
-Because treatments tend to cause heat and inflammation there is a higher risk of increasing hyperpigmentation in these skin types.
-I tend to use treatments such as skin peels and microneedling treat pigmentation in much darker skin tones.
+"It is more complex to treat hyperpigmentation in darker skin tones that produce much more melanin," Nilam continues.
+"Because treatments tend to cause heat and inflammation there is a higher risk of increasing hyperpigmentation in these skin types.
+I tend to use treatments such as gentle peels, microneedling or skin rejuvenation such as Morpheus 8 in much darker skin tones."

-When it comes to melasma I have found I can temporarily reduce melasma with these clinictreatments but it is more a case of managing and controlling it rather than clearing it'
+Unfortunately melasma is a trickier condition to treat, because it is often caused by hormone fluctuations.
+"When it comes to melasma I have found I can temporarily reduce melasma with the same clinic treatments as hyperpigmentation, but it is more a case of managing and controlling it rather than clearing it."